Spaghetti Sauce With Meat Balls

 Fall weather is upon us!
 Nothing sounds better when the weather turns cold than something warm and hearty!
 All day pasta sauce plus meatballs is a perfect solution!

 First off the sauce.
 Here is what you need:

 1 package pork soup bones (neck bones).
-The grocery store didn't have exactly what we were looking for here, but they did have some beef marrow bones.
-Not ideal, but they will work for this in a pinch.
+The grocery store didn't have exactly what we were looking for here, but they did have some nice, beef marrow bones.

 4 cans of tomato sauce

 2 cans of diced tomatoes

 1 large onion

 6 cloves of garlic